JesseTG/melonds-ds/README.md

 melonDS DS primarily targets RetroArch, but you may be able to use it with other libretro frontends.
-If you encounter problems with other frontends, please [report them][issue-tracker]!
+If you encounter problems using this core with other frontends, please [report them][issue-tracker]!
 Support is not guaranteed, but I'll do the best I can.

-# Roadmap

-The ultimate goal is for melonDS DS to supersede the [legacy melonDS core][melonds-libretro].
-This is a rough roadmap for achieving that goal:

-1. Fix all major outstanding bugs.
-2. Get melonDS DS included in the official RetroArch distribution.
-3. Implement support for migrating configuration from the existing core.
-4. Implement support for the [solar sensor][solar-sensor] using `retro_sensor_interface`.
-5. Add support for the DSi camera using `retro_camera_callback`.

 # Building